Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Government Budget and the Economy

 • Capital Expenditure

-Revenue Expenditure: Revenue expenditure refers to the expenditure which neither creates assets nor reduces liability of the government.
+Revenue Expenditure: Revenue expenditure refers to the expenditure which neither creates assets nor reduces the liability of the government.

 For eg. Expenditure on administration, Payment of salary etc.